Toshio Masuda (director): Freelance work

 Remaining a sought after talent, Masuda was approached by the Twentieth Century-Fox Corporation to co-direct the blockbuster American-Japanese co-production Tora!
 Tora!
 Tora!
 (1970) after renowned director Akira Kurosawa left the project.
 Fox producer Elmo Williams had recommended him based on his Red Handkerchief and reputation as a "creative mind and a disciplined worker".
 The film depicts the attack on Pearl Harbor from the perspectives of both sides of the conflict.
 Masuda was responsible for the Japanese segments and asked director Kinji Fukasaku to join him, while American director Richard Fleischer filmed the American segments.
-The film was poorly received in the United States but did well in Japan.
-Throughout the next 20 years Masuda helmed a string of major studio productions including Catastrophe 1999: The Prophecies of Nostradamus (aka Last Days of Planet Earth, 1974) and three more big-budget war films for the Toei Company: The Battle of Port Arthur (1980), The Great Japanese Empire (1982) and The Battle of the Sea of Japan: Go to Sea (1983).
+The film was poorly received in the United States, but did well in Japan.
+Throughout the next 20 years Masuda helmed a string of major studio productions, including Catastrophe 1999: The Prophecies of Nostradamus (aka Last Days of Planet Earth, 1974) and three more big-budget war films for the Toei Company: The Battle of Port Arthur (1980), The Great Japanese Empire (1982) and The Battle of the Sea of Japan: Go to Sea (1983).

 Masuda became involved in animated films when producer Yoshinobu Nishizaki decided to make his own product.
 Nishizaki wanted to meld a live action influence into an anime series and was a fan of Nikkatsu Action, including Masuda's films with Yujiro Ishihara.
 He invited Masuda to direct on Leiji Matsumoto's science fiction television and film series Space Battleship Yamato (aka Star Blazers).
 Between 1977 and 1983, Masuda directed or co-directed all five Yamato films.
 The original series has been credited as Japan's first animated television space opera.
 The eponymous first film gained popularity when it played against Star Wars (1977) in Japanese theatres and it has been cited as the beginning of the golden age of anime.

 He also made room for more intimate subject matter such as his High Teen Boogie (1982), in which a teenage biker falls in love with a straight-laced girl.
-The corporate drama Company Funeral (1989) was selected for the Kinema Junpo magazine's annual Best Ten list.
+The corporate drama Company Funeral (1989) was selected for the Kinema Junpo annual Best Ten list.
 Masuda's most recent feature film was the crime thriller Heavenly Sin (1992).
 It starred Sayuri Yoshinaga as a detective in near-future Tokyo and Omar Sharif as a Chinese Triad boss.
 Sharif replaced Yūsaku Matsuda who had died of cancer.
 The film was a critical and commercial failure.
 Masuda continues to direct and write for television.